-Many noteworthy Swiss train journeys in this country could be mistaken as a miniature railroad display.
+Many of the most scenic train journeys in Switzerland could be mistaken as a miniature railroad display.

 Covering big names like the Bernina Express and hidden gems like the Châtelard Line, find inspiration for your next rail adventure in our guide.